 CashApp

-With the 2013 debut of CashApp, customers now have a handy option to transfer and receive money without using wire services or banks.
-Since then, it has increased its user base and range of services, including an investment platform, support for direct deposits, and debit cards linked to CashApp.
-Moreover, users can use cashback offers from malls, restaurants, and stores, including Whole Foods, Walgreens, and Walmart.
+CashApp debuted in 2013, providing customers with a convenient option to transfer and receive money without relying on wire services or banks.
+Since then, the app has expanded its user base and range of services, including an investment platform, direct deposit support, and debit cards linked to CashApp.

 Apple Pay